mBurse provides customized vehicle reimbursement solutions & mileage apps you need to support your organization's mobile employees.

 Safe Driver Policies

-Every organization with employees that operate vehicles should have written policies detailing safety standards.
+Every organization with employees who operate vehicles should have written policies detailing safety standards.
 For example, an organization should prohibit the use of mobile devices for communications while driving.
 Uses for navigation or mileage capture should be hands-free.
 No driver should feel pressure to conduct business calls while in transit.

 Get more information about establishing safe driving policies here.